 Leading adopters of oil and gas robotics solutions include Baker Hughes, BP, Chevron, Equinor, ExxonMobil, Oceaneering, Repsol, Saudi Aramco, Shell, Sinopec, and TotalEnergies.

-Discover the leading robotics suppliers in oil and gas
+Discover the leading offshore robotics companies in the oil and gas industry

 Using its experience in the sector, Offshore Technology has listed some of the leading companies providing products and services related to robotics.